ckbauman/stock-analysis/README.md

 In this Module, the refactoring was shown to improve run time.

-### How do these pros and cons apply to refactoring the original VBA script
+### How do these pros and cons apply to refactoring the original VBA script?
- ?

 We refactored the original VBA script and it showed an improvement on run time.
 The refactored code only had to run 1 time vs. running multiple times in a double loop.

 See refactored code below: